FL Authors Academy 2021 Faculty

-Jane K. Cleland writes both fiction and nonfiction, including the multiple award-winning Josie Prescott Antiques Mysteries [St. Martin’s & Alfred Hitchcock Mystery Magazine] and the Agatha Award-winning bestsellers Mastering Suspense, Structure & Plot and Mastering Plot Twists [Writer’s Digest Books].
-Hidden Treasure, the 13th in her mystery series, will be published in December.
-She is a member of the fulltime faculty at Lehman College, a contributing editor for Writer’s Digest Magazine, and the chair of the Wolfe Pack’s Black Orchid Novella Award (BONA), in partnership with AHMM.
-She is a frequent workshop leader and guest author at writing conferences and MFA Residencies.
-The Honors Class, free podcasts on writing craft, can be found at www.janecleland.com
+Jane K. Cleland writes both fiction and nonfiction, including the multiple award-winning Josie Prescott Antiques Mysteries [St. Martin’s & Alfred Hitchcock Mystery Magazine] and the Agatha-award winning bestsellers, Mastering Suspense, Structure & Plot and Mastering Plot Twists [Writer’s Digest Books].
+Jane Austen’s Lost Letters, the 14th in her series, will be published in December.
+She is a member of the fulltime faculty at Lehman College, a contributing editor for Writer’s Digest Magazine, and the chair of the Wolfe Pack’s Black Orchid Novella Award (BONA) in partnership with AHMM.
+She is a frequent workshop leader and guest author at writing conferences and MFA Residencies. www.janecleland.com

 Nancy J. Cohen